ValeryVishnevezky/valeryvishnevezky/README.md

 ###

 <p align="left">
-  I'm a Junior Full Stack Developer.
+  I'm a Full Stack Developer.
 My journey began at Coding Academy, where I gained solid knowledge in both frontend and backend development.
 This comprehensive training laid the foundation for my skills in building modern web applications.
 </p>

 <p align="left">